 - Our favorite boulangerie, perfect for grabbing warm croissants and baguettes for breakfast, is La Petit Colombe which is located just a minute drive up the road from the villa.
 To get there, go back to the main road from the villa and take a right (direction Flamands, Columbier), drive up the hill about a minute or so, and as you start to go down the hill, on your left you will see La Petit Colombe.
 It’s across from the small school and just before the turn off to Flamands.

-- Grocery Store – The Super U, located across from the airport (behind the airport pharmacy and WIMCO villas office) is the best & biggest grocery store on the island.
+- Groceries/Markets – The Super U, located across from the airport (behind the airport pharmacy and WIMCO villas office) is the best & biggest grocery store on the island.
 It’s a two minute drive from the villa.
 The selection of cheeses, fruits and vegetables, wine, and really anything else you could need is excellent.
+There is also a lovely organic market just before the turn off to our house.
+You will see a sign for La Vie Claire and the store is just down that road on your right.
+Our favorite local market is Ti Marche located in Lorient.
+They are typically open Friday, Sat, and Sunday afternoons, though hours do vary based on season.
+It is produce only and they have an excellent selection of local fruits and vegetables from the neighboring island of Guadaloupe.

 - Beaches – The villa is very well located for access to a number of the islands best beaches.
-The local beach, Anse Des Cayes, is just a five minute walk down the hill from the villa.
-Flamands is a few minute drive and a wonderful place for a morning beach walk.
-Columbier is just a short drive past Flamands if you feel like hiking to a beach and St Jean is a short three minute drive from the villa.
+The local beach, Anse Des Cayes, is just a five minute walk down the hill from the villa however this is more of a surfing beach than swimming beach.
+Flamands is a few minute drive and a wonderful place for a morning beach walk as is St Jean Beach.
+Columbier, our favorite beach, is just a short drive past Flamands and is about a 25 min walk/hike to the beach.
+Gouvernor is another favorite beach not to be missed.
+You can easily spend the day there or split your time between Gouvernor in the morning and Saline in the afternoon.

 - Grand Fond Hike: walk to the far end of the beach (away from the road) to find the trail which continues along the rugged coast.
 The trail eventually ends at some beautiful natural pools.